Building spacetime from effective interactions between quantum fluctuations

 This provides a mechanism for how the propagation of each quantum fluctuation obeys the geodesic equation, and for $R_{\mu\nu}=0$.
 Each step of the particle propagation is set by two displacements, one from the Gaussian distribution and one by the average momentum $P_o^\mu$, without a preferred order of the displacements.

 \end{itemize} The main result is that, based on the ansatz that GR has an origin in interactions between quantum fluctuations, an effective quantum model can be constructed that gives a GR metric with $R_{\mu\nu}=0$ in the large-scale limit.
 The effective model treats each quantum fluctuation as a Gaussian probability distribution in spacetime, with its shape set relative to the interactions the particle receives from its surroundings.
-Relative to the $D$-dimensional reference frame, these extended objects constitute basis functions (of equal weight) to a surface that describes the spacetime.
-The quantum physical features are only dependent on the internal dynamics, and each particle performs a random walk through the spacetime.
-The random walk in turn is constructed so that it defines $R_{\mu\nu}=0$, and the particle propagation by default follow the geodesic equation, which shows as an artefact of how the spacetime is represented in the reference frame.
+Relative to an embedding in Minkowski space, these extended objects constitute basis functions (of equal weight) to a surface that describes the spacetime.
+The quantum physical features are only dependent on the internal dynamics, and each particle performs a random walk through the small-scale rendition of the spacetime.
+The random walk in turn is constructed so that it defines $R_{\mu\nu}=0$, and at large scales the particle propagation by default follows the geodesic equation, which shows as an artefact of how the spacetime is represented in the reference frame.